LouiseDerous/hangman/README.md

 - If you guess the entire word correctly, the game will display a "You found the word" message along with the statistics (turn count and error count) and then exit.

+## Contributor

+- Nicolas, Gilles, Thomas and Alexandre from the AI Thomas 3 promotion @BeCode Liège.

 ## Notes

 - The list of possible words is predefined in the `Hangman` class, but you can modify it to include your own words.
 Currently, the list of possible words is about programming and computer science.